Cross-Field Validation Strategies

 });

-return true; // Ignore response if form state mutated during network latency
+// Discard the response if the form mutated during the round-trip.

 const data = await response.json();